dulayjm/data-science-project/README.md

 After the above, each of the individual files in the classifiers folder can be consulted for its usage.
 All are fitted with command line interfaces.
-However, they are not necessarily completely set up with every option being able to be changed.
+However, they are not necessarily set up with every possible option able to be changed.
-Some experimentation was done on a more manual basis and preceded the addition of command lines.
+Some experimentation was done on a more manual and incremental basis that preceded the addition of command line interfaces.
 As a result, the use of datasets in a given context may need slight edits such that they can be probed, examined, and tested.